Loading NuWatt Energy...

 | Shore Solar Notes | CAFRA, salt air | Some coastal areas | Monmouth/Ocean shore |

-ACE's $0.22/kWh rate is lower than PSE&G, which means utility savings alone are smaller.
-But NJ's ADI income closes most of the gap, and the tax exemptions apply equally.
+ACE's ~$0.30/kWh rate is now the highest in NJ, which means utility savings from solar are the largest of any NJ territory.
+NJ's ADI income stacks on top, and the tax exemptions apply equally.

-ADI rises to $95.23/MWh for EY2026-27.
+ADI rises to $85.00/MWh.
 Ensure your installer has ACE-specific ADI enrollment experience — the interconnection and enrollment paperwork must match.

 NJ mandates full 1:1 retail net metering through ACE.
-Every kWh exported earns $0.22 — not a reduced wholesale rate.
-While lower than PSE&G, the ADI program on top means ACE customers typically see similar total annual returns to JCP&L customers, and the sun shines more in southern NJ (higher production per kW).
+Every kWh exported earns ~$0.30 — not a reduced wholesale rate.
+That is the highest net-metering credit in NJ, and the sun shines more in southern NJ (higher production per kW), so per-panel returns in ACE territory now lead the state.

 ACE's HVAC Efficiency Program offers $1,300 on eligible central heat pumps and ductless mini-splits — the highest standard rebate of any NJ utility.
 Income-qualified customers receive an additional $300/measure.
 Pairing a heat pump with solar is particularly powerful in ACE territory: the heat pump shifts electricity usage to your own solar production.